Umer-3085/AgentForge/README.md

 ---

 ## 🛡️ Security & Compliance
-- **No API Keys in Source Code**: The application strictly reads the Anthropic keys via secure backend environment variables (`process.env.GEMINI_API_KEY`).
+- **No API Keys in Source Code**: The application strictly reads the Gemini API key via secure backend environment variables (`process.env.GEMINI_API_KEY`).
+Keys are validated for correct format before any LLM call is made.
-- **Input Sanitization**: Users write requirements that are enclosed dynamically inside strict prompts, ensuring agents do not execute malicious scripts.
+- **Input Sanitization**: User requirements are enclosed inside strict, structured prompts, preventing agents from executing malicious or injected instructions.
+- **MCP Static Analysis**: Every generated code block is scanned by the MCP server for `eval()` usage, hardcoded secrets, and SQL injection patterns before LLM-based review begins.

 ---

 ## 🚀 Vercel Deployment Guide

-To host this project online for the judges to run live:
+AgentForge is deployed live at **https://multi-agent-code-review-plum.vercel.app** — judges can test it directly without any local setup.

+To self-host:

 1. **Deploy via Vercel CLI:**
    ```bash